CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/participatory_processes.md

 The manual is suitable for both experienced and beginner regions, offering guidance, practical steps, and tips.
 It is available in English and 23 EU languages and complemented by thematic flyers and related tools, which can be used throughout the CRA as well as adaptation planning cycle — especially for:

-- Establishing the core foundation of participation
+- Establishing the core foundation of participation.
-- Designing stakeholder mapping and analysis exercises
+- Designing stakeholder mapping and analysis exercises.
-- Planning climate change communication strategies
+- Planning climate change communication strategies.
-- Selecting suitable engagement approaches for each CRA step
+- Selecting suitable engagement approaches for each CRA step.
-- Creative engagement
+- Creative engagement.
-- Engagement with the private sector
+- Engagement with the private sector.
-- Supporting vulnerable groups
+- Supporting vulnerable groups.

 ### CLIMAAX CoP activities and resources